RowanAurora/Rb101/notes/note.md

 puts arr[2...-1]
 puts arr[-2]
 ```
+The code prints out, each on thier own line a b 10 a b b.
+The difference between the first two is the difference of one '.' two describes the range object inclusive of the two ojects surrounding it, and three is for a range object exlusive of the objects defining it. (here the objects defining the range objecty are 2 and -1)
+The final puts method call prints out the return value from the .slice method call on local variable array arr.
 # 5 Describe the code.
 Does this work without the #to_s method and what is capitalized names with out it?
 ```ruby
 family = {